ruby-grape/grape/README.md

   post 'attachment' do
     filename = params[:file][:filename]
     content_type MIME::Types.type_for(filename)[0].to_s
-    env['api.format'] = :binary # there's no formatter for :binary, data will be returned "as is" header 'Content-Disposition', "attachment; filename*=UTF-8''#{CGI.escape(filename)}"
+    api_format :binary # there's no formatter for :binary, data will be returned "as is" header 'Content-Disposition', "attachment; filename*=UTF-8''#{CGI.escape(filename)}"
     params[:file][:tempfile].read
   end